mitkonikov/SchoolNet/readme.md

 You would also need the missing libraries from the `/client/static/js` and the `/client/static/css` folder.
 Because we don't have the rights to distribute these dependencies in our repository, you would need to download them yourself.

+We are currently implementing symbolic links to avoid dependency duplications.
+This is going to be in the next commit.
+We deleted the `react-scripts` dependency from the React Apps.
+We are only going to have it in the `reactframe` app.

 ```
 /client/static/css/jquery.fullPage.css